Satori vs. Kensho – Different Forms of Awakening

 Many spiritual teachings say that awakening is a process that happens through various different lifetimes.
 But we can say one thing with surety – There are two ways in which a person can get the glimpses of the highest Truth.

 Michael Beckwith explained these two states in that interview as something similar to this: –

 Satori – It is a sudden awakening experience where the person becomes aware of the truth and sees everything “as it is” without any filtering of the information.
-This is a profound liberating experience that immediately shifts the perception of a person and gives him the access to the ultimate truth.
+This is a profoundly liberating experience that immediately shifts the perception of a person and gives them the access to the ultimate truth.